bokeh/bokeh/docs/bokeh/source/docs/user_guide/advanced/bokehjs.rst

-Live Bokeh server sessions, patches, and comm messages still require stable protocol IDs. ``Document.get_model_by_id()`` remains available for those protocol-internal paths; its presence does not make static artifact IDs a public addressing contract.
+Live Bokeh server sessions, patches, and comm messages still require stable protocol IDs. ``Document.get_model_by_id()`` remains available for those protocol-internal paths.
+Its presence does not make static artifact IDs a public addressing contract.

 Do not mount roots that share Bokeh models through separate adapter instances.